Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Approximate Algorithms

 where $g_k,h_k$ are defined in~\eqref{ghdef}.
 Next, for a fixed $k_0\in[K]$ we consider

 where $\B{E}_{j_1,j_2}$ is the matrix with all coordinates set to zero except coordinate $(j_1,j_2)$ set to one.
-Problem~\eqref{localsearch} identifies the swap between coordinates inside and outside of the support that leads to the lowest objective.
-If the optimal solution to problem~\eqref{localsearch} has a lower objective compared to $(\tilde{\mathbb{B}},\tilde{\B{Z}})$, we use the solution as the new best.
+In words, Problem~\eqref{localsearch} identifies a swap between coordinates inside and outside of the support that leads to the lowest objective.
+If the optimal solution to problem~\eqref{localsearch} has a lower objective compared to $(\tilde{\mathbb{B}},\tilde{\B{Z}})$, we update our current solution.
 We cycle through $k$ until no swap improves the objective.
 For any $j_1,j_2$, the inner optimization problem in problem~\eqref{localsearch} is a convex quadratic problem over $b$.
 In Supplement~\ref{app:localsearch}, we show the inner optimization in problem~\eqref{localsearch} can be solved efficiently.
-We also note that problem~\eqref{localsearch} finds the swap that leads to the best overall objective in problem~\eqref{suppHet}, not just the swap that improves the contribution of task $k_0$ in the objective.
-Doing local search independently on each task (without considering the Zbar/Bbar penalty) cannot guarantee this optimality.
+Importantly, Problem~\eqref{localsearch} finds the swap that leads to the best overall objective in Problem~\eqref{suppHet}, not just the swap that improves the contribution of task $k_0$ in the objective.
+The local combinatorial optimization problem~\eqref{localsearch} considers a Bbar/Zbar penalty, and hence results in a solution that is different from what we would get by using local combinatorial search on each task separately.